Erudika/para-search-elasticsearch/README.md

 ```
 This could be a Java system property or part of a `application.conf` file on the classpath.
 This tells Para to use the Elasticsearch implementation instead of the default.

-Alternatively you can build the project with `mvn clean install` and unzip the file `target/para-search-elasticsearch.zip`
-into a `lib` folder alongside the server WAR file `para-server.war`.
-Para will look for plugins inside `lib`
-and pick up the Elasticsearch plugin.

 ### Requirements